nhu92/popgen2021/Variation_draft.md

 ---
 ## Aims:
 1. using vcftools to calculate per site pairwise differences (π) and windowed π
-2. using angsd to calculate per site π and windowed π
+2. using angsd to calculate other θ estimators
 3. using angsd to generate site frequency spectrum (SFS)
 4. plotting results
 ---